Kashmir Life desk offers snapshots of the assembly elections that J&K witnessed post-partition

 Autumn 2002

 With Vajpayee in power, the elections were held with less intimidation and slightly improved fairness.
 In six years, the ruthless counter-insurgency had accumulated a huge load of unpopularity for NC and it faced anti-incumbency.
-With 45 percent turnout in the multi-phase elections held in September and October, the results led NC to emerge as the single largest party with 28 seats as its losses led PDP to bag 16 berths.
+With a 45 per cent turnout in the multi-phase elections held in September and October, the results led NC to emerge as the single largest party with 28 seats as its losses led PDP to bag 16 berths.
 Congress got 20 seats, Panthers Party had four seats as 13 independents were elected.
-With nobody from influential Abdullahs making to the assembly, Mufti Mohammad Sayeed successfully convinced the Congress that the verdict is against the NC.
-This eventually led to the PDP-Congress alliance that ruled J&K in turns till Ghulam Nabi Azad’s government fell at the peak of 2008 land row after PDP pulled the support.
+With nobody from influential Abdullahs making it to the assembly, Mufti Mohammad Sayeed successfully convinced the Congress that the verdict was against the NC.
+This eventually led to the PDP-Congress alliance that ruled J&K in turns till Ghulam Nabi Azad’s government fell at the peak of the 2008 land row after the PDP pulled the support.

 November 2008

-Omar’s six year regime witnessed three major crises – the double murder in Shopian in 2009 that impacted part of summer across Kashmir, 2010 unrest in which more than 120 youth were killed and at the fag end of his rule, the devastating floods.
+Omar’s six-year regime witnessed three major crises – the double murder in Shopian in 2009 that impacted part of summer across Kashmir, the 2010 unrest in which more than 120 youth were killed and at the fag end of his rule, the devastating floods.

 2014

-A strong anti-incumbency helped opposition PDP to drum up support for a regime change.
-It played the second card of resisting the BJP that had emerged as a major force under Narendra Modi in plains.
-The fear of BJP trying to make serious inroads in Kashmir triggered a chain reaction that led to a participation of 65 percent.
+A strong anti-incumbency helped the opposition PDP to drum up support for a regime change.
+It played the second card of resisting the BJP that had emerged as a major force under Narendra Modi in the plains.
+The fear of the BJP trying to make serious inroads in Kashmir triggered a chain reaction that led to a participation of 65 per cent.
 But it did not get PDP what it hoped.
-PDP got only 28 seats, BJP got 25 seats, for the first time in history, NC and Congress reduced to still-respectable 15 and 12 berths, respectively.
-Peoples Conference got two seats and the balance berths went to independents.
-In the hung house, PDP and BJP joined hands to form the government after they took almost two months in negotiating a deal, the Agenda of Alliance.
+PDP got only 28 seats, and BJP got 25 seats, for the first time in history, NC and Congress were reduced to still-respectable 15 and 12 berths, respectively.
+Peoples Conference got two seats and the balance of berths went to independents.
+In the hung house, PDP and BJP joined hands to form the government after they took almost two months to negotiate a deal, the Agenda of Alliance.
 With disruptions after Mufti’s death in January 2016, Ms Mehbooba Mufti replaced her father after being assured that the CMP would be implemented.